 According to the classic story of the Garden of Eden, the snowdrop flower was connected to Eve as she shed tears when God banished her from the Garden of Eden.
 To comfort her in her despair, an angel picked up a snowflake, throwing it up on the Earth to cheer Eve up.
 As the snowflake shattered, it became a symbol of new beginnings -and of hope.

 A German legend, however, maintains that God created snow to gather colors of flowers each year.
-However, some flowers refused to give up their colors.
+However, some beautiful flowers refused to give up their colors.
 When snow arrived to the snowdrop flower, it made an offer.

 The snowdrop flower would be granted the privilege of flowering first every year to announce the arrival of spring – however, it had to give up its color in exchange for this privilege.
 Today it is known as the first spring flower that blooms in very early spring when most plants are dormant.